-Their asymptotic behavior is essentially determined by the asymptotics of $\bra p|\varphi^1\ket$ and $\bra p|\varphi^2\ket$ given in Eqs. (\ref{Asy1},\ref{Asy2}).
+Their asymptotic behavior is determined by the asymptotics of $\bra p|\varphi^1\ket$ and $\bra p|\varphi^2\ket$ given by Eqs. (\ref{Asy1}) and (\ref{Asy2}).
 All $\bra p|\psi^\alpha\ket$'s show slow oscillating decay for large $|p|$, $\bra p|\psi^0\ket$ and $\bra p|\psi^2\ket$ have logarithmic singularities at $p=0$.
 All three functions, however, are square integrable in agreement with the results of Sec. \ref{first}.
-Note that explicit solutions can also be obtained in the coordinate representation either by Fourier transforming $\bra p|\psi^\alpha\ket$'s or by solving Eq. (\ref{second}) rewritten in the coordinate representation.
+Explicit solutions can also be obtained in the coordinate representation either by Fourier transforming $\bra p|\psi^\alpha\ket$'s or by solving Eq. (\ref{second}) rewritten in the coordinate representation.
 We will not consider them in this paper.
 Note, however, that in the coordinate representation Eq. (\ref{second}) is the third order differential equation and, therefore, the issue of the "missing solution" does not arise.